 - 1. Go to Cloudera Data Science Workbench and on the left sidebar, click Projects. - 2.
 Click New Project. - 3.
 If you are a member of a team, from the drop-down menu, select the Account under which you want to create this project.
 If there is only one account on the deployment, you will not see this option. - 4.
 Enter a Project Name. - 5.
 Select Project Visibility from one of the following options. - Private Only project collaborators can view or edit the project. - Team If the project is created under a team account, all members of the team can view the project.
 Only explicitly-added collaborators can edit the project. - Public All authenticated users of Cloudera Data Science Workbench will be able to view the project.
 Collaborators will be able to edit the project. - 6.
 Under Initial Setup, you can either create a blank project, or select one of the following sources for your project files. - Built-in Templates Template projects contain example code that can help you get started with the Cloudera Data Science Workbench.
 They are available in R, Python, PySpark, and Scala.
 Using a template project is not required, but it helps you start using the Cloudera Data Science Workbench right away. - Custom Templates Starting with version 1.3, site administrators can add template projects that are customized for their organization's use-cases.
-For details, see Custom Template Projects on page 123. - Local If you have an existing project on your local disk, use this option to upload compressed files or folders to Cloudera Data Science Workbench. - Git If you already use Git for version control and collaboration, you can continue to do so with the Cloudera Data Science Workbench.
+For details, see Custom Template Projects on page 129. - Local If you have an existing project on your local disk, use this option to upload compressed files or folders to Cloudera Data Science Workbench. - Git If you already use Git for version control and collaboration, you can continue to do so with the Cloudera Data Science Workbench.
 Specifying a Git URL will clone the project into Cloudera Data Science Workbench.
 If you use a Git SSH URL, your personal private SSH key will be used to clone the repository.
 This is the recommended approach.
-However, you must add the public SSH key from your personal Cloudera Data Science Workbench account to the remote Git hosting service before you can clone the project. - 7.
-Click Create Project.
-After the project is created, you can see your project files and the list of jobs defined in your project.
+However, you must add the public SSH key from your personal Cloudera Data Science Workbench account to the remote Git hosting service before you can clone the project.
+Specify your username and password in the URL as follows: